top of page

 Each of the major works is built by three common themes: love, work and time.
 Vanya being the most densely occupied by the matter of work.
 How the toil can both crush our souls as well as give us a sense of existential purpose.

+The revolutionary DNA of Uncle Vanya is that it's core metronome was a foreign dramatic concept in 1897, a new kind of love story.
+Not merely romantic.
 As the carousel of passion in the play races to a grim final position, each character must face embracing uncertainty and forego the desperate sprint to fill internal voids.
 It’s the quest to examine the momentary balm that external validation offers.
-It’s the travel of the play for each character to find acceptance and contentment in the present.
+And it's revolutionary DNA is found in it's core metronome, a new love story.
+That discovery of self.
+To embrace each bald spot, scar, anxiety as to find solace in the solitary.
+It’s the triumphant travel of the play for each character to find acceptance and contentment in the present.
 To see the forest thru the trees.

 Anton gives us a voyueristic vantage point within the rural and isolated four walls as a family laments the monotony of their existence, the coma of contemplation and the atrophy of forgotten hope.